-That note relates to protein engineered variants of enzymes, which are listed in the table to subsection S18-9(3) as processing aids permitted to be used for specific technological purposes.

-The note explains that if such an enzyme is used as a processing aid, the resulting food may have as an ingredient a food produced using gene technology, and the requirements relating to foods produced using gene technology in the Code will apply (see Standard 1.2.1 and Standard 1.5.2).
-The note then lists the relevant substances.
+The Note after the table to subsection S18-9(3) relates to protein engineered variants of enzymes, which are listed in the table to subsection S18-9(3) as processing aids permitted to be used for specific technological purposes.
+The Note explains that if such an enzyme is used as a processing aid, the resulting food may have as an ingredient a food produced using gene technology, and the requirements relating to foods produced using gene technology in the Code will apply (see Standard 1.2.1 and Standard 1.5.2).
+The Note then lists the relevant enzymes.